soleo/refined-peapod/README.md

 - [X] Remove all sales flags to make UI cleaner
 - [X] Simplify Navigation and Removed Express Shop, Delivery Time and Favorites
 - [X] Remove Notification Bar and Hi, User Message
+- [ ] Auto "view more" when scroll down to the button position
+- [ ] Scroll To Top In Product Search Results
+- [ ] Highlight Each Ingredient in Item Detail and Link to Wiki (I want to learn more about them)
-- [ ] Better format for Item Detail Description so that I can actually read.
+- [ ] Add share link to each item detail so that I can share with other people and help them find the product I saw
 - [ ] Support Custom Domain Name

 ### Function Improvements
 - [ ] Linkify the content in Item Detail
 - [ ] Quick Search in Google, Amazon, Instacart
-- [ ] If I cannot find my grocery here, I need to quick way to find it somewhere else
-- [ ] If I want Peapod to carry the item I want, I want to provide an easy way to add the item.
-Expose it to the top navigation bar
+- [ ] Add "Request an Item" to the top Navigation

 ### Installation